Skip to content

 Dimensions of Timber

-Timber products come in various forms and standardized dimensions depending on their processing method:
+Timber comes in various forms and standardized sizes, depending on its processing method and intended use.

 Timber TypeCommon DimensionsApplications